 75" | 75R646 | 75R646-CA |

-Our unit was manufactured in July 2021.
+The unit we bought was manufactured in July 2021.
 You can see the full label for our unit here.

 The TCL R646 is a great 4k TV with quantum dot technology and Mini LED backlighting that doesn't cost as much as Samsung TVs with those features.
-The inclusion of Google TV is a nice addition for those who aren't a fan of Roku, and it has great gaming features.
-However, it's just not there yet as a top TV because its local dimming feature isn't as good as the competition.
+The inclusion of Google TV is a nice addition for those who aren't a fan of Roku, and it has a great selection of gaming features.

 Also see our recommendations for the best smart TVs, the best TVs for Xbox Series X, and the best TVs for movies.